slackapi/bolt-js/docs/_tutorials/getting_started.md

 ---

 ### Setting up events
-Your app behaves similarly to people on your team -- it can respond to things that happen, post messages, and more.
+Your app behaves similarly to people on your team — it can respond to  that happen, post messages, and more.
 To listen to events happening in a Slack workspace (like when a message is posted or when a emoji reaction is posted to a message) you'll use the [Events API to listen for specific events](https://api.slack.com/events-api).

-To enable events for your app, start by going back to your app configuration page (click on your app [from your app management page](https://api.slack.com/apps)).
+To enable events for your app, start by going back to your app configuration page (click on the app [from your app management page](https://api.slack.com/apps)).
 Click **Event Subscriptions** on the left sidebar.
 Toggle the switch labeled **Enable Events**.

-You'll see a text input labeled "Request URL".
-This Request URL is a public endpoint where Slack will send HTTP POST requests about just the events you specify.
+You'll see a text input labeled **Request URL**.
+The Request URL is a public endpoint where Slack will send HTTP POST requests about the events you specify.

+> ⚙️We've collected some of the most common hosting providers Slack developers use to host their apps [on our API site](https://api.slack.com/docs/hosting)

-When one of these events occurs, Slack will send your app some information about the event, like the user that triggered it and the channel it occured in.
+When one of the events occurs, Slack will send your app some information about the event, like the user that triggered it and the channel it occured in.
 Your app will process the JSON and can then respond accordingly.

 <details>
 <summary markdown="0">
 <h4>Using a local Request URL for development</h4>
 </summary>

-If you’re just getting started with your app development, you probably don’t have a publicly accessible URL yet.
+If you’re just getting started with your app's development, you probably don’t have a publicly accessible URL yet.
 Eventually, you’ll want to set that up, but for now a development proxy like [ngrok](https://ngrok.com/) will do the job.
 We've written a separate tutorial about [using ngrok with Slack for local development](https://api.slack.com/tutorials/tunneling-with-ngrok) that should help you get everything set up.

 Once you’ve installed a development proxy, run it to begin forwarding requests to a specific port (we’re using port 3000 for this example, but if you customized the port used to intialize your app use that port instead):